Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/tutorial-ado.md

 Fill in the **projectName** with the name of the project that you wish to add Work Items to.

-In case your project name containes spaces, replace them with **%20**.
+In case your project name contains spaces, replace them with **%20**.

 Next click on **Publish**.